wp-plugins/reminder-mail-system/readme.txt

 == Description ==

-Reminder Mail plugin Is used to send mails to clients or other from admin panel to remind something.
+Reminder Mail plugin Is used to send mails to clients or others from admin panel to remind something.

 == Support =